Can I receive telehealth services from a practitioner who is based out of state?

 - Allow providers and licensed professions to provide telehealth services, including dentists, physical therapist assistance, physician assistance, behavioral analysists, music therapists, art therapists, and occupational therapy assistants

 - Allow the use of audio-only telehealth services with no video required

-- Permit licensed healthcare providers in other states to provide telehealth services to Connecticut residents providing they carry the minimum professional liability insurance coverage
+- Permit licensed healthcare providers in other states to provide telehealth services to Connecticut residents under any relevant order issued by the Commissioner of Public Health

 Section 5(b) of Executive Order 7G allows a clinician licensed in another state to treat someone in CT through telehealth without getting a license in CT.
 However, please check with your insurance carrier to understand whether an out of state telehealth provider will be covered.